apache/netbeans-html4j/README.md

 or [Bck2Brwsr VM](https://github.com/jtulach/bck2brwsr/) -
 as such you can also run the same Java application in a pluginless browser.

-Porting of HTML/Java rendering pipeline is as easy as implementing [Fn.Presenter](https://builds.apache.org/job/incubator-netbeans-html4j-linux/javadoc/org/netbeans/html/boot/spi/Fn.Presenter.html) interface and successfully passing the
+Porting of NetBeans Web Toolkit rendering pipeline is as easy as implementing [Fn.Presenter](https://builds.apache.org/job/incubator-netbeans-html4j-linux/javadoc/org/netbeans/html/boot/spi/Fn.Presenter.html) interface and successfully passing the
 [test compatibility kit](https://builds.apache.org/job/incubator-netbeans-html4j-linux/javadoc/org/netbeans/html/json/tck/package-summary.html).

 ## Getting Started

-The HTML/Java API is IDE and build tool neutral.
+The NetBeans Web Toolkit is IDE and build tool neutral.
 It can be used with [Ant](http://ant.apache.org), [Maven](http://maven.apache.org) or **Gradle**.
 It is easy to edit it with [Eclipse](https://dukescript.com/best/practices/2015/07/01/DukeScript-with-Eclipse.html), [IntelliJ](https://dukescript.com/best/practices/2016/04/19/IDEA.html) or